What is a urine protein:creatinine ratio?

 Is protein loss through the kidney always significant?

 Most of the time, but not always.
-Losing trace amounts of protein through the kidneys may not be significant if the kidneys are working well otherwise, and the urine is well concentrated (see article on Urinalysis).
-If kidney function is abnormal or the urine is consistently dilute, then even a scant amount of protein in the urine could be an indicator of true kidney disease and even kidney failure.
+Losing trace amounts of protein through the kidneys may not be significant if the kidneys are working well otherwise, and the urine is well concentrated (see handout "Urinalysis").
+If kidney function is abnormal or the urine is consistently dilute, then even a tiny amount of protein in the urine could be an indicator of true kidney disease and even kidney failure.

 Does all urinary protein come from the kidneys?

 No. Protein can be found in urine for many reasons other than kidney disease.
-Bleeding and inflammation in the urinary system are common causes, and are associated with disorders such as bladder infection, bladder stones, prostate disease (in the male dog), cancer and others.
-These conditions are important but do not indicate kidney disease.
+Bleeding and inflammation in the urinary system are common causes, and are associated with disorders such as bladder infection, bladder stones, prostate disease (in males), vaginitis (in females), cancer, and others.
 If substantial protein is detected in the urine, and there is no inflammation or bleeding, then true kidney disease is likely present.

 Can any urine sample be used to measure protein:creatinine ratio?

 No. The protein:creatinine ratio should be performed only on urine that is free of blood and inflammatory cells.
-A complete urinalysis and sediment evaluation should be completed to determine if the sample is suitable for the protein:creatinine test, because the presence of blood and inflammation may give a falsely high ratio, suggesting kidney disease is present when it really isn’t.
+A complete urinalysis and sediment evaluation should be completed first to determine if the sample is suitable for the protein:creatinine test.
+This is because the presence of blood and inflammation may give a falsely high ratio, suggesting kidney disease is present when there is some other cause.

 Are any other tests needed to interpret the protein:creatinine ratio?